 In service only for just under 20 years, the first battleship bearing the name Texas was built in the Norfolk, Virginia navy yard being the first battleship, or arguably one of the first battleships, of the United States Navy.
 The funding for the Texas was part of the military appropriation act that authorized the Maine (a cruiser, but also referred to as a battleship), the Baltimore (a cruiser), the Vesuvius (also a cruiser) and the Cushing (a torpedo boat).
 The Texas had armor plating of 12 inch thick steel over the bulkheads, turret conning tower and redoubt (a protecting reinforcement, also of steel), six inches of steel protecting much of the rest of the ship.
-To a certain extent, the ship was derivative, built from designs purchased from Britain, before the days when both design and construction were unique and American.Read the rest of this entry »
+To a certain extent, the ship was derivative, built from designs purchased from Britain, before the days when both design and construction were unique and American.Continue reading The First Battleship Texas (1892)

 The U.S.S.
 Indianapolis (CA-35) is part of a fascinating World War II story.
 The ship was a heavy cruiser that played an important role in the atomic bombing missions that led Japan directly to its surrender and the end of the war.
 Indianapolis was ordered in 1929 and her hull was laid down at the Camden Yard in New Jersey on March 31, 1930 by the New York Shipbuilding Corp.
 According to Naval History and Heritage Command, her displacement was 9,800 tons, her length was 610 feet, beam was 66 feet and draft was 17’4″.
 The ship was constructed to accommodate a crew of 1,269, achieve a speed of 32 knots and was armed with 9 8-inch and 8 5-inch guns.
 The Indianapolis was the second of two ships of the Portland class.